 As part of the construction of the Park, a great amount of work has been done to improve the quality of the water within the watercourses.
 This started with the clearing out of rubbish from the watercourses, with the widening and dredging of these water channels, and finally the shallowing of the banks of these channels to enable wildlife to colonise them.
 The Stele in the south of the Park demarcate where the edges of the Waterworks River used to be.
 Our monitoring of the waterways shows that they now support lots of new life and biodiversity.

 - Connected waterways to promote leisure and other uses

 Waterways used to perform the same function as roads and rail and were used by industry to move people and goods around.
 In partnership with the Canal and Rivers Trust, a great amount of work is ongoing in the Park to re-connect previously unconnected channels and to introduce new leisure activities on the Park.
-Work to restore Carpenter’s Lock, which will connect the Waterworks River with the Stadium Loop, is ongoing.
+This includes the restoration of Carpenter’s Lock, which connects the Waterworks River with the Stadium Loop.